komby/RFShowControl/README.md

-RFPixelControl
+RFShowControl
 ==============

-RFPixelControl - extension of the RF24 library for use with pixels
+RFShowControl - extension of the RF24 library for use with pixels

-The RFPixel control serves as a common code configuration for both Receiver and Transmitter.
+The RFShow control serves as a common code configuration for both Receiver and Transmitter.

 Hardware Support:
 Arduino Uno, Atmega 168, 328